Video-Codec-Acid-Test-VCAT/libvcatd/README.md

 ---

 ## Developer Integration Notes
-- Building VCAT from source automatically includes **libvcat** as a project dependency when both live in the same repo tree.
+- Building VCAT from source automatically includes **libvcat** pulling the pinned artifact from Maven Central.
 - If libvcat is rebuilt independently, developers can either publish to `mavenLocal` or point VCAT’s `settings.gradle` at the local libvcat project path.
-- No external dependency setup is required; VCAT links against the locally available libvcat build during development.
+- No external dependency setup is required; VCAT resolves libvcat dependency using local libvcat artifacts if available, otherwise from Maven Central.

 ---